Petro-Y/python-web-homework/README.md

 # python-web-homework
-# for Bionic university
+for Bionic university
-# by Petro Yermolenko
+by Petro Yermolenko

+* 22I2016 - socket-based web-applications